======================================================================

 Low density, good appearance, ease of fabrication, and durability are

-the key factors of aluminium usage;
+the key factors of aluminium usage.
+Aluminium is the material of

 * Machinery and equipment (processing equipment, pipes, tools).